Estimated reading time: 13 minutes

 It’s possible that those terrible indoor smells that you can’t shift may be less to do with your cleaning routines and more to do with the way you vape.

 Chain vaping, or vaping too frequently is a major factor when it comes to identifying tenacious and persistent vape whiffs.
 In other words if you’ve done everything you can to stem the smells and you’re still not winning, you maybe need to just stop vaping so much!

-Vaping leaves a smell on car interiors, carpets, curtains and sofas indoors because people don’t do anything to fix it until it’s too late.
+Vaping leaves a smell on house and car interiors, carpets, curtains and sofas indoors because people don’t do anything to fix it until it’s too late.

 Related questions about e cigarette smells in your home

 Odours from vaping mostly affect rooms like lounges with soft fabric furnishings, such as carpets, curtains and sofas.
 These are also the places where you are likely to spend more time vaping.
 Bedrooms are particularly vulnerable to vape smells, as beds and duvets are soft and easy for vapour to penetrate.

 Vaping can leave a smell on clothes you wear or store inside your home, though aromas are easy to remove with water and washing detergent.
 Because vape particles are water-soluble, any smell left on garments will quickly disappear with normal home washing and airing.

 Both IQOS and e cigarettes can generate a bad or funny smell that can end up in your furniture, car or clothing.
 After all, both contain flavourings transported in vapour which can settle and linger.
 However, smell from IQOS is slightly smokier than vape odour and so can be harder to shift.